What is Fondant?

 Tips for Working with Fondant

 - Fondant can dry out quickly.
-If you need to store it for short periods of time, wrap it in plastic wrap and store it in a resealable plastic bag.
+If you need to store it for a short period of time, wrap it in plastic wrap and store it in a resealable plastic bag.

 - For longer storage, roll fondant into a ball, then coat with a little vegetable shortening.
 Wrap in plastic wrap, then place the wrapped fondant in an airtight container.
-It can be stored for up to 2 months this way.
-Do not refrigerate or freeze it.
+Store for up to 2 months.
+Do not refrigerate or freeze the fondant.

-- If fondant is too soft or sticky to roll, knead in a little additional powered sugar.
+- If fondant is too soft or sticky to roll, knead in a little additional powdered sugar.

 - You might want to invest in a silicone mat for rolling out fondant for a smooth surface and easy release.

 - Make sure your hands are clean when handling fondant, and avoid wearing clothing with fibers that might shed.